NYAW training session at Rockfield Studios, a 2023 creative skills project

 We support many initiatives that can give you a helping hand and we also have strong partnerships with those in the know to help create opportunities for people from all backgrounds.

-Below you’ll find details of some of the projects and initiatives that can help you as you take that first step on the career ladder.
-You can also explore some real life examples of people that are already working in the industry in Wales, take a look at the articles below.
+Find details below of some of the projects and initiatives that can help you as you take that first step on the career ladder.

 Find out more